strimzi/strimzi-kafka-operator/.github/docs/README.md

 Unit and integration tests invoked via [actions-tests.yml](../workflows/actions-tests.yml) workflow.
 It uses files specified within [tests](../tests) folder and via [act](https://github.com/nektos/act) it tries to execute the actions and check the outputs.
 Currently, we tests `generate-matrix` and `parse-comment` actions.

+A `parse-comment` scenario can also cover invalid inputs that should be rejected by the action.
+Such a scenario sets `expectFailure: true` (with empty `expectations`) and passes only when the parsing fails.

 ### Performance Report Tests
 The performance report generation workflow has test scenarios defined in [tests/scenarios/perf-report.yaml](../tests/scenarios/perf-report.yaml).